Commands Reference

 grok.api_key | Grok / xAI API key |

-zai.api_key | ZAI API key |
+zai.api_key | Z.AI API key |

 fireworks.api_key | Fireworks AI API key |